PlayTensor/playtensor.github.io/manual/campaign/artificial_heart/index.md

 ## Artificial Heart

-{: .note }
-Text walkthroughs skip all secrets

 ### Text Walkthrough

+{: .warning }
+The text walkthrough skips all secrets and may contain spoilers

 #### Orientation
 - Exit the starting elevator.